 How do the competitions work?

-Each class will contain a number of competitions in the form of maths questions, short writing prompts or creative multimedia assignments.
-Pupils can pick and choose which competitions to take part in, and winning entries will be published on Inspire Digital subject to the pupil’s consent.
-Prizes will range from £10-20 Amazon vouchers; full details will be published on Inspire Digital with each class here.
-Pupils who participate in at least one competition will also receive a certificate at the end of the programme.
+Two top entries per year group per competition will be awarded prizes in the form of £10-20 Amazon vouchers, and top entries will also be published on Inspire Digital subject to the pupil’s consent.
+Full details for each competition will be published on Inspire Digital with each class here.
+Pupils who participate in at least one competition will also receive a certificate of participation at the end of the programme.